AlexanderMolokanovv/fuel-to-do-react/README.md

 If you use this software in your research, please cite it as:

-Molokanov, A. A., Zhou, W. X., Kuzmin, M. V., Averkov, I. S., Raznoschikov, V. V., Yanovskiy, L. S., Li, W., Wang, X. M., Zhang, M., Chen, H. (2025).
+Molokanov, A. A., Zhou, W. X., Kuzmin, M. V., Averkov, I. S., Raznoschikov, V. V., Yanovskiy, L. S., Lou, I., Ai, Q.L., Li, W., Wang, X. M. (2025).
 Neural Network Design of Fuel Compositions (Version v1.0).
 GitHub Repository.
 Available at: https://github.com/AlexanderMolokanovv/fuel-to-do-react.

 We also encourage acknowledging the funding source where appropriate: